- Nov 16, 2017: Travelers Speak to Agency Owners

-We think travel companies will be much better off adopting PanTravelers.org traveler written and manager approved skills checklists so that you have the optimum chance of being selected to your best fit assignment.
+We think travel companies will be much better off adopting PanTravelers.org traveler-written and manager-approved skills checklists so that you have the optimum chance of being selected for your best-fit assignment.

 - Many agencies will accept our skills checklists if you want to use them instead of their (usually very bad) agency supplied lists.
 There is room for their agency logo.
-You like your agency?
+Do you like your agency?
 Suggest they use PanTravelers skills checklists.
-There is no copyright and they are free to use them as is, or adopt any part to improve their own skills checklists.
+There is no copyright and they are free to use them as-is or adopt any part to improve their own skills checklists.

 - July 21, 2013: Blended rates California overtime rules often lead recruiters to quote so-called blended rates instead of the real base rate with the overtime rate after 8 to look more appealing to travelers.
 PanTravelers prides itself on its extensive knowledge base, but it was recently brought to our attention that there was no mention of blended rates on our site.
 Of course, this has been fixed.
 Since we already had an otherwise comprehensive article on California overtime rules (not as simple as you may have heard), we simply added a section about blended rates.
 This can be confusing, even for travelers who have worked several assignments in California.
 We give you the whole scoop here (log in first).

 - July 20, 2013: Conference Update This year's Travelers Conference is shaping up to be the biggest and best yet!
 At more than 3 months out, we already have more than double the number of early registrations we had at this point last year.
 Our final count of travelers attending last year was 200.